luisdsaco/sacsecurity/keyfinder/README.txt

 	keyfinder [file]

-Without arguments it takes data from stdin that can be introduce from the keyboard.
+Without arguments it takes data from stdin that can be introduced from the keyboard.

-You can use redirections like:
+You can use unix pipes like:

 	ls -lisa | keyfinder

+This turns keyfinder into a powerful analysis tool when used in shell scripts.